 What's usually in your carry-on?

 Without fail my DSLR and maybe a second lens.
 Then there's my laptop, mobile phone with battery pack, notebook, pen and Kindle.
 There'll be a few toiletries, a change of clothes and flip-flops if I'm going from cold to hot.
 There's usually a wrap as I hate being cold in-flight.
 If I don't have checked luggage there'll be more clothes.
+We have a clear article about Travel Checklist.
+Check it out.

 Tell us about the usual type of clothes you bring when traveling?